 Additional sections often discuss each course component.
 You might find a section on exams, for example, that lists information about when they occur, what form they take, as well as the professor's policy on making up exams.
 Pay particular attention to sections discussing papers and other written assignments.
 Look for information about the assignment.
 What are you expected to do?
 When is the final assignment due?
 Are you expected to consult the professor prior to beginning your paper or project?
 Is a first draft required?
 If so, when?

 Many professors count participation as part of the grade.
 Often they will include a section in the syllabus describing what they mean by participation and how they assess it.
-If not, then ask.
+If not, ask.
 Professors sometimes say that they simply record it and provide few details on how.
-If that's the case you might consider visiting during office hours in a few weeks to inquire about your participation, whether it is satisfactory, and whether the professor has any suggestions, just to be safe.
-Many times participation is used as a synonym for attendance and professors may list it in order to address students who do not show up for class.
+If that's the case you might consider visiting during office hours in a few weeks to inquire about your participation, whether it is satisfactory, and whether the professor has any suggestions.
+Many times participation is used as a synonym for attendance and professors may list it in simply order to address students who do not show up for class.